Generated Contents Enrichment: Experiments

 \subsection{User Studies}

-Our efforts to demonstrate the performance of our model and its different variations involved employing our defined metrics and borrowed measures from the assessment of generated image quality.
-Nevertheless, it is crucial to acknowledge that evaluating the model's performance solely against GT provides only a rough measure due to the inherently ill-posed nature of the problem.
-Ultimately, human judgment is essential to truly claim the quality of the enrichment process.
-In this regard, our user studies, detailed in Table \ref{tab:user_study}, were conducted with the participation of 110 individuals, spanning four sections.
+Human judgments complement the proxy graph and image-quality metrics by testing realism, description consistency, and preference for enriched versus direct generations.
+Because GCE is ill-posed, automatic scores against one GT target provide only partial evidence.
+Human judgment therefore complements the automatic proxy metrics by assessing whether the enriched outputs are realistic, description-consistent, and preferable to simple generated images.
+Table~\ref{tab:user_study} reports four human-judgment sections completed by 110 participants.
+All participants completed S1--S4 in order.
+S1, S2, and S3 each contain 10 items, while S4 contains 14 image triplets.
+The reported percentages aggregate responses across participants and items within each section, and the standard deviation summarizes variation over those participant-item responses for the corresponding section.
+The response records preserve the participant-item selections used to compute these summaries.

-\textbf{S1: Real vs. Stable Diffusion Images Realisticness.} To showcase the capability of our image generator to produce \emph{realistic} images, we presented users with ten pairs of images.
-Each pair consists of an image selected from either the VG or MS COCO \cite{lin2014microsoft} and an image generated by Stable Diffusion, both depicting similar scenes.
-Participants were asked: \emph{Which one is more realistic?} Surprisingly, only in 20.09\% of cases did participants select the synthesized images as more realistic.
-In most instances, users tend to successfully identify the generated images, probably attributed to the vivid and visually appealing nature of Stable Diffusion images, imitating the characteristics of their training data.
+\textbf{S1: Real-Image vs. Stable-Diffusion Comparison.} To assess how realistic images from the fixed image generator appear relative to real images, we presented users with ten pairs of images.
+Each pair consists of a real image selected from Visual Genome and an image generated by Stable Diffusion, both depicting similar scenes.
+Participants were asked: \emph{Which one is more realistic?} Participants selected the synthesized image as more realistic in only 20.09\% of comparisons.
+This result clarifies that our goal is not to make generated images indistinguishable from real photographs; the fixed renderer can still produce recognizable artifacts, and the central question is whether enrichment adds plausible scene content under the same generator.